 The only extra cost is the price of fabric dies.
 Dies are the patterns that are run through a die cutting machine and they’re why the shapes come out the exact same every time.
 They’re the template that’s telling the machine where to cut.

 The dies can cost around fifty to eighty bucks apiece, but they last forever and they help create designs that are nearly impossible to do on your own.
 Fortunately, AccuQuilt frequently has sales on their dies and even their machines.
-Check out the AccuQuilt website for the latest sale
+Learn more about the cost of dies and which dies you should get in my article How Much Are AccuQuilt Dies?
+Cost Of 38 Common GO!
+Dies.
+Also, check out the AccuQuilt website for the latest sale.

 Fabric dies include shapes for basic squares, flamingos, leaping frogs, and even cute Christmas designs.
 What better Christmas present than an adorable reindeer quilt that you crafted yourself?
 If you buy the right dies for your designs, all shapes and patterns you quilt will come out clean, fresh, and professional looking.
 Not to mention gorgeous!